StakeSquid/graphprotocol-mainnet-docker/docs/getting-started.md

 ## Run

+Navigate to the `graph-node-configs` folder and edit both index-node configs with your Ethereum RPC urls.
+Unfortunately these variables cannot be passed yet from the start file.

-In the root of the repo, edit the file called `start` and add your values to the following envs:
+After that, the root of the repo, edit the file called `start` and add your values to the following envs:

 ```bash
 EMAIL=email@domain.com \